 Sometimes, you can easily fix this problem by opening and closing the valve lever a few times.
 However, if it continues to stick, then you’ll need to replace it.

-Fixing a Leaky Valve
+Fixing a Pressure Relief Valve Leaking

 Your water heater is leaking?
 Make sure that it doesn’t come from the valve before replacing it.
-If your valve is continuously leaking, then this maybe because it isn’t seated properly in the tank’s threaded opening.
+If your pressure relief valve is leaking, then this maybe because it isn’t seated properly in the tank’s threaded opening.
 This is quite a common issue if you’ve recently replaced your old valve with a new one.
 To fix this issue with this cause, you have to take several steps.

 First, shut off your water heater.
 Wait for it to cool completely.
 Then, remove the valve and rethread it into the water tank opening.